parthux1/gtest-typedfiles/readme.md

 Generate GoogleTest classes from a config file.
 Targeted for per-file test cases.

-Defining parameterized tests for a set of files results into the structure displayed on the left.
+Defining parameterized tests for a set of files results into the structure displayed on the right.
-`gtest-typedfiles` allows test generation as seen in the right structure.
+`gtest-typedfiles` allows test generation as seen in the left structure.

 ```
 TestSuite                   TestSuite